 It’s also why we put out a call to artists in the Greater Montreal area to launch our Parallel Lines initiative, a new virtual artist residency.
 Ten artists from all disciplines have been selected by our Curatorial Team, receiving a grant of $2,000 to develop a creative project over 60 days.

-Here are the ten recipients:
+Here are the ten artists in residence:

 - Adam Basanta, visual arts